The Skykomish Hotel was not donated to the Town of Skykomish.

 9. Mayor Tony Grider has no stake whatsoever in the community and continues to seek employment elsewhere.
 The same goes for many Board, Commission and Council members.
 Without any skin in the game there’s simply no incentive to make good, thoughtful long term decisions.
 This is what happens when lazy citizens create a vacuum… it gets exploited by selfish, greedy, outside, parasitic interests.

 Would you spend your own money building a nature trail in a flood zone that was sure to be swept away during the next flood season?
-That’s exactly what happened, and yes the taxpayer funded trail got swept away.
+That’s exactly what happened, and yes the taxpayer funded trail got swept away within less than a year.

 Would you spend hundreds of thousands of dollars suing the Skykomish Hotel instead of just sitting down with them and talking?